ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 the host will provide you with either a link to download your data file, or with a zip file containing everyone's data files.
 You do not have a file inside that zip though!

-You need to start the ChecksMate client yourself, it is located within the Archipelago folder.
+You need to start a ChecksMate client yourself, which are available from the Releases page (see above).
+Generally, these need to be extracted to a folder before they are run, due to dependency on asset files and dynamic libraries.

 ### Connect to the MultiServer